microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/education-overview.md

-# Working with education APIs in Microsoft Graph
+---title: "Working with education APIs in Microsoft Graph"description: "The education APIs in Microsoft Graph enhance Office 365 resources and data with information that is relevant for education scenarios, including schools, students, teachers, classes, enrollments, and assignments.
+This makes it easy for you to build solutions that integrate with educational resources."---# Working with education APIs in Microsoft Graph

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.